 The Life of the Lamborghini Espada

-Still, the Espada sold well from the very start and 186 series 1 cars were made, this despite frequent interruptions in 1968 and 1969 due to strikes.
+Still, the Espada sold well from the very start and 186 series 1 cars were made, this despite frequent interruptions from strikes in 1968 and 1969.
 Not a remote manager or a guy who was afraid to get his hands dirty, some of Lamborghini Automobili’s labor disputes were resolved by the founder himself talking directly with workers and even sitting in on the production line.

-The Series 2 Espada (above, in red), introduced in late 1969, was a more sorted car, and 575 were made into 1972.
+The Series 2 Espada (above, in red) was introduced in late 1969.
+A more sorted car, and 575 were made into 1972.
 Power was increased from the initial 325 horsepower to 350, and the interior was simplified and made considerably more user friendly.
 There were new magnesium-alloy Campagnolo wheels using a design adopted from the Miura and a variety of exterior detail changes.
 Though you had to be somebody very special to get one, the Series II also had a limited run of “VIP” interiors in truly wild 1970s color combinations.

-The team started to break up in the late summer of 1968, however, with Dallara departing and Stanzani taking over as tech dirctor.
+The team started to break up in the late summer of 1968 when Dallara departed and Stanzani took over as tech director.
 Dallara wanted to build race cars and there was no way Lamborghini was ever going to do that.
 In fact, Lamborghini did not field factory race teams until the 1990s.
 Stanzani and Wallace continued to develop ever more exciting sports cars, however, first with the front-engine Jarama (a follow-up to the Islero) and then the mid-engine Urracco and Countach.

 The Lamborghini combine fell into financial trouble by 1972 thanks to a general and long-term economic downturn in Italy but also a series of global events.
-In South Africa, the local tractor importer cancelled all of its orders, while a Bolivian coup saw orders cancelled there too, leaving Lamborghini Trattori with hundreds of unsold units at a time when the Italian economy was in trouble.
+In South Africa, the local tractor importer cancelled all of its orders, while a Bolivian coup saw orders cancelled there too, leaving Lamborghini Trattori with hundreds of unsold units at the worst possible time.
 All of Lamborghini’s employees at both companies were unionized and reductions were impossible without bringing in the kind of strife that Lamborghini best wished to avoid and had previously worked to resolve.

-Italy’s “years of lead” and the labor unrest the created also led to high-profile kidnappings and attacks on industrialists, which caused them to buy fewer highly recognizable cars like Lamborghinis.
+Italy’s “years of lead” and the labor unrest the created also led to high-profile kidnappings and attacks on industrialists, which caused them to buy fewer high-profile cars like Lamborghinis.

-The result was him selling off both companies right in the middle of the Countach’s protracted development, and finally selling is remaining stake in the company in the wake of OPEC 1.
-The Espada and later Urraco generated most of the black ink for the company during the Countach’s early years, allowing it to weather that crisis, but economic circumstances drove the company into bankruptcy in 1978, forcing the end of Espada production.
+The result was the founder sold off both companies right in the middle of the Countach’s protracted development, and finally parting with his remaining stake in the company in the wake of OPEC 1.
+The Espada and later Urraco generated most of the black ink for the company during the Countach’s early years, allowing it to weather that crisis, but economic circumstances drove the company into bankruptcy in 1978, spelling the end of Espada production.